Stakes Rise for Sanders Heading Into Michigan Primary

 Sanders won't say if he's personally lobbying Warren for her endorsement.
 He did manage to secure the backing of Jackson, who said it was no time for centrist compromise.

-“With the exception of Native Americans, African Americans are the people who are most behind socially and economically in the United States and our needs are not moderate," Jackson said at Sanders' Grand Rapids rally.
-“A people far behind cannot catch up choosing the most moderate path.”
+He jabbed Biden during a Monday appearance in downtown St. Louis, reminding a largely young crowd of the former vice president's long record in Washington.
+Sanders noted that unlike Biden, he opposed the war in Iraq, Wall Street bailouts after the 2008 collapse and any talk of cuts to Social Security.

+"In a general election, which candidate can generate the enthusiasm and the excitement and the voter turnout we need?”
+Sanders asked.
+“If you want to defeat Trump, which all Democrats do and the majority of independents do and some Republicans do, we are that campaign.”

-Still, one of Sanders' highest-profile supporters, New York Rep. Alexandria Ocasio-Cortez, struck a far more conciliatory tone addressing 10,000-plus on the campus of the University of Michigan on Sunday night, saying, “In order for us to win, we have to grow.”
+One of Sanders' highest-profile supporters, Ocasio-Cortez, struck a far more conciliatory tone the day before addressing 10,000-plus on the campus of the University of Michigan on Sunday night, saying, “In order for us to win, we have to grow.”

 “We must be inclusive.
 We must bring more people into this movement," she said, urging Sanders supporters to shed “cynicism and exclusion” and “turn with an embracing posture, where all people are welcome in a people's movement.”

-Sanders is hoping to do well in Washington state on Tuesday, but could face hurdles in Mississippi and Missouri.
+Sanders is optimistic about Washington state on Tuesday, but could face hurdles in Mississippi and Missouri.
 Sanders' team acknowledges he will also struggle in next week's Florida primary, where the senator's past defense of Fidel Castro looms large.
 He also could face long odds in Ohio and Illinois — especially if he underperforms in Michigan.
 Both of those states also vote March 17.

 The wild card next week could be Arizona, where Sanders will be counting on strong Latino support, which lifted him to victory in California.

-Delegates are awarded proportionally mostly in congressional districts.
-And nearly two-thirds of Tuesday districts have odd amounts of delegates up for grabs.

-When there are an odd number of delegates available, that means one of the two candidates will get more delegates.
-In districts with an even number of delegates, proportional distribution means that in close races, both candidates get the same number of delegates and that makes it more difficult for Sanders to catch Biden.
-After March 17, most delegates are in districts with an even number of delegates.

-Still, Sanders advisers are aware that trading a few big wins for Biden's running up the score elsewhere eventually gives the former vice president an insurmountable delegate lead as the race rolls on.
-They are hoping to continue to do well in the West and then pick up momentum of their own in places like New York, which holds its primary next month.
+Sanders advisers are aware that Biden could build an insurmountable delegate lead if he runs up the score in the upcoming contests.
+They hope to continue doing well in the West before picking up momentum in places like delegate-rich New York, which holds its primary next month.

 There's no guarantee Sanders could last that long this time, however, given the higher expectations he now faces.
-Even some of those attending Sanders rallies are beginning to feel it.
+Even some of those attending Sanders rallies are beginning to feel it, although his St. Louis audience was optimistic.

-“I think last time in 2016, it felt more spontaneous.
-Now I think his support has hardened,” said Nathan Brunner, a 34-year-old sales and marketing professional from Grand Rapids who attended Sanders’ rally there on Sunday, voted for the senator in the 2016 primary and plans to vote for him again on Tuesday.
-"I think a lot of his supporters came into the election last time not knowing what to expect.
-Last time it was more like, ‘Hey, we’re happy to be here.
-Oh, look how well we’re doing.'
-Now he has expectations.”
+Alec McAulay, a 19-year-old college student from St. Louis County, said Sanders has proved that he’s a true alternative to the president.

+“I think Biden agrees with Trump too much, more than any Democrat should,” McAulay said.

 Associated Press writers Seth Borenstein in Washington and Steve Peoples in Flint, Mich., contributed to this report.